-In 2018, AcreTrader opened its doors and allowed investors to buy parcels of farmland.
+In 2018, AcreTrader opened its doors and allowed investors to buy parcels of farmland through their fund offerings.
 Based out of Fayetteville, Arkansas, the company was founded by Carter Malloy, who was working in financial services but grew up in a farm family.

-When you invest with AcreTrader you're not taking direct ownership of the farmland.
-Instead, you're buying shares of various farm properties.
-Income is generated in the form of either rent from the land or from gains on the sale of the property.
+When you invest with AcreTrader you’re not taking direct ownership of the farmland.
+Instead, you’re buying shares of various farm properties.
+Potential income is generated in the form of rent from the land or from any gains on the sale of the property.

 Before we get any deeper into this review, let’s first attempt to answer the most basic question:

 The idea of investing in farmland may seem like a radical concept, especially when more conventional forms of real estate investment involve commercial and residential properties.
-But according to research from AcreTrader, farmland has been one of the best performing investments since 1990.
-In fact, it's only been outperformed by general real estate investment trusts.
+But according to research from AcreTrader, farmland has been a historically less volatile investment since 1990.

-This is from the USDA NASS (data goes back to 2005):
+This is from the USDA NASS (chart goes back to 2006):

 There are abundant reasons to believe the future holds more of the same.
 The world’s population, already fast closing in on 8 billion, is expected to reach 10 billion in the next 30 years.
 And as Will Rogers once famously said, Buy land, they ain’t making any more of the stuff.
 Technology has played a role in increasing crop yields, but it takes land to grow food in the first place.

-There are several other reasons why farmland is a desirable investment:
+There are several other reasons why farmland may be a desirable investment:

-- It's an investment that's outside the financial system.
+- It’s an investment that’s outside the publicly traded markets.

 - Farmland produces a real, necessary commodity – food.
-That will never go out of style.
+Food will always be in demand.